cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/idp-integration/generic-saml.md

 ## Testing the connection

-Save the initial SAML configuration and then click Test.
-This will provide an error or success message.
-The error message will provide instructions on how to update the configuration to successfully integrate.
+Save the initial SAML configuration and click **Test**.
+This will prompt an error or success message.
+The error message will provide instructions on how to update the configuration to successfully integrate your identity provider with Cloudflare.